gregorycrane/DHFall2021/README.md

  ]

-The Introduction to Digital Humanities at Tufs can be taken as either CS 52 or as Classics 91.
+The Introduction to Digital Humanities at Tufts can be taken as either CS 52 or as Classics 91.
 While the default course number indicates that the class is open to undergraduates, graduate students are encouraged to take this class as well by covering more work (primarily readings in secondary sources) and should talk to the instructor.

 The fall 2021 Introduction to Digital Humanities at Tufts University will focus on how we can use computational methods to understand sources that talk about people, individually and as groups, as they move through time and space.
 While we will focus on historical sources, the methods that we use can be applied to any sources that describe people in time and place.